Choosing and Caring for Hydrangea Trees!

 First Editions® Berry White® Hydrangea Tree

 Berry White® has pointed, cone-shaped clusters of flowers that appear bright greenish-white when they first emerge in mid-summer.
-The coloring transitions as the blooms mature, from the bottom and progresses to the top, gradually becoming a deep pink.
+The coloring transitions as the blooms mature, from the bottom up, gradually becoming a deep pink.
 Strong upright stems and large blooms make this Hydrangea Tree perfect anywhere!

 • Growing Zones 3 - 8